ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Abstract

 \section{Abstract}

-Software debugging has been shown to utilize upwards of 50\% of developers' time. \emph{Machine programming}, the field concerned with the automation of software (and hardware) development, has recently made progress in both research and production-quality automated debugging systems.
-In this paper, we present {\system}, a system that detects possible idiosyncratic violations in software control structures. {\system} also suggests possible corrections in the event a true error is detected.
-A novelty of \system\ is that it is entirely \emph{self-supervised}; that is, it requires no labels to learn about the potential idiosyncratic programming pattern violations.
-In addition to presenting \system's design, we also provide an abbreviated experimental evaluation.
+Software debugging has been shown to utilize upwards of half of developers' time.
+Yet, \emph{machine programming} (MP), the field concerned with the automation of software (and hardware) development, has recently made strides in both research and production-quality automated debugging systems.
+In this paper we present \system, a \emph{self-supervised} MP system that aims to improve debugging by attempting to detect idiosyncratic pattern violations in software control structures. {\system} also suggests possible corrections in the event an anomalous pattern is detected.
+We present \system's design and provide an experimental evaluation and analysis of its efficacy in identifying potential programming errors in production-quality software.
+As a first concrete evidence towards improving software quality, {\system} has already found an anomaly in CURL that has been acknowledged and fixed by its developers.
+We also discuss future extensions of {\system}.